Ultradian Rhythms: Work in 90-Minute Cycles for Peak Performance

 The practical application is straightforward in principle, though it requires some restructuring of how you think about productivity:

 Honor the rest phase.
-The rest between cycles is not optional — it is the recovery that makes the next cycle’s high-alert phase possible.
-A rest that genuinely disengages the focused work circuits (a walk, a nap, non-screen social interaction) is more restorative than passive sitting.
+The rest between cycles is part of the system.
+A break that genuinely disengages from the task, a walk, a nap, a conversation, or quiet time away from the screen, is often more restorative than passive sitting at the same desk.

-Schedule demanding tasks at your peak.
-Most people have one or two ultradian peaks during which cognitive performance is highest — typically mid-morning and early afternoon.
-Identify your own pattern and protect these windows for your most important work.
+Schedule demanding tasks when you are usually sharp.
+Many people notice better focus at particular times of day, often mid-morning or early afternoon.
+Identify your own pattern and protect those windows for your most important work.

 Match task type to the cycle phase.
 The declining phase of the cycle, when focused attention is waning, is better suited to lower-cognitive-demand tasks: reviewing rather than writing, reading familiar material rather than complex new concepts, administrative work.